single-spa/import-map-deployer/README.md

 # sofe-deplanifester
-A manifest deployment service for sofe
+A manifest deployment service for [sofe](https://github.com/CanopyTax/sofe).
+Also can host the manifest file.

 ## Endpoints